Signs That It's Time To Hire A Landscape Designer

 4. Your deck/patio/steps are cluttered with containers of petunias and/or geraniums.

-Just no. There are a million other solutions for “little pops of colour” and these outdated plants have had their moment.
-It’s time to let other plants shine.
-Granted I am a plant snob, but can we please call time on these ‘beauties’?
-A landscape designer can freshen up your containers with new combinations or suggest other annuals that will complement your garden and house nicely, perhaps even suggest some perennials that will bloom all summer long and eliminate the need for annuals.
+A landscape designer can freshen up your containers with new combinations or suggest other annuals that will complement your garden and house nicely, or even better, perennials that will bloom all summer long and eliminate the need for annuals.

 If you or someone you know is showing any of these signs, it's not too late to get help!